Ripper-S/BTAS/README.md

 ## Contribution
-Developed by Barry before version 0.93, and refactored by Jack for version 1.0.1 and responsible for subsequent development and maintenance
+Developed by Barry before version 0.93, and refactored by Jack for version 1.0.1 and responsible for subsequent development and maintenance.
+Xingyu will be actively engaged in the development tasks following the release of version 1.3.2

 ## License